PW999/100-days-of-code/log.md

 ### Day 3: Wednesday December 23, 2020

-**Today's Progress**: Skipped today.
+**Today's Progress:** Skipped today.
 Wednesday is family day, my mom is the only person I get to see during this pandemic so I'm not going to sacrifice it for some Ruby code.
 Will probably skip more Wednesdays.

 ### Day 4: Thursday December 24, 2020

-**Today's Progress**: Spent some time on making my code cleaner.
+**Today's Progress:** Spent some time on making my code cleaner.
 Started on working on a parser for the user input but progress is slow as I still need to figure out how to parse it.

 **Thoughts:** I start to get how Ruby can be used to write as little code as possible (which does not mean the most readable code).
 With every line of Ruby I write I have the feeling that I loose a bit of feeling with Java.
 TDD is nice but, especially for little projects like these.

 ### Day 5: Friday December 25, 2020

-**Today's Progress**: The dice roller now works.
+**Today's Progress:** The dice roller now works.
 Next step is to extend is so that we can define which damage is rolled.
 Since there's not much to do on a lock-down Christmas I decided to spend some more time getting an old project back-up and running: J-ExifTool.

 **Thoughts:** I get the feeling that Ruby isn't always the most consistent language but that might just be me.
 I do get to like it more though and I'm also starting to get the hang of Visual Studio Code.